karatelabs/karate/README.md

 The demo also features [code-coverage using Jacoco](karate-demo#code-coverage-using-jacoco).

 ## Logging
 > This is optional, and Karate will work without the logging config in place, but the default console logging may be too verbose for your needs.

-Karate uses [LOGBack](http://logback.qos.ch) which looks for a file called logback-test.xml on the classpath.
-If you use the Maven `<test-resources>` tweak [described earlier](#folder-structure) (recommended), keep this file in `src/test/java`, or else it should go into `src/test/resources`.
+Karate uses [LOGBack](http://logback.qos.ch) which looks for a file called `logback-test.xml` on the '[classpath](#classpath)'.

 Here is a sample `logback-test.xml` for you to get started.
 ```xml